Irish Rebellion of 1798: Bicentennial 1998

 The 1998 bicentenary coincided with the Good Friday, Belfast Agreement and with the hopes entertained for reconciliation after thirty years in Northern Ireland of political violence.
-Writing in the against the background of the Troubles, the Ulster historian A. T. Q. Stewart had argued that the United Irish strategy had been a "failure": the course of the rebellion had demonstrated that "sectarian strife was a much stronger tradition than unity".
+Writing against the background of the Troubles, the Ulster historian A. T. Q. Stewart had argued that the United Irish strategy had been a "failure": the course of the rebellion had demonstrated that "sectarian strife was a much stronger tradition than unity".
 But in the bicentenary year, scholarship reverted to a more "romantic, celebratory style of history writing".
 There was criticism not only of Kavanagh's "faith and fatherland" interpretation of the rebellion, but also, with its heavy reliance on the available loyalist sources, of Thomas Pakenham's celebrated The Year of Liberty (1969), and of its thesis that the rebellion was essentially a peasant revolt.
 The official commemorations again emphasised the United Irishmen's' non-sectarian, enlightened, French and American-inspired, democratic ideals, with historians noting that the societies were organised and rose in the east, in Ireland's "the most economically advanced, outward looking, anglophone areas".